-Currently, 14 states have laws that require insurance companies to cover infertility treatment and two states - California and Texas - have laws that require insurance companies to offer coverage for infertility treatment.
-States that require coverage of infertility treatment are: Arkansas, Connecticut, Hawaii, Illinois, Louisiana, Maryland, Massachusetts, Montana, New Jersey, New York, Ohio, Rhode Island, and West Virginia, and most recently Delaware, which passed legislation in 2018 (NCSL, 2018).
+Currently, 15 states have laws that require insurance companies to cover infertility treatment and two states - California and Texas - have laws that require insurance companies to offer coverage for infertility treatment.
+States that require coverage of infertility treatment are: Arkansas, Connecticut, Delaware, Hawaii, Illinois, Louisiana, Maryland, Massachusetts, Montana, New Jersey, New York, Ohio, Rhode Island, and West Virginia, and most recently New Hampshire, which chaptered legislation in 2020 (NCSL, 2018, RESOLVE, 2020).
 In 2019, New York amended its existing mandate through a budget measure in the 2020 state budget that mandates certain large-group insurance plans cover IVF, and requires all private insurance companies to cover medically necessary egg freezing.
-The Connecticut, New Jersey, and Rhode Island mandates are closest to the proposed AB 767 legislation, with the exception of planned OC, which is not included those states' mandates.
+The Connecticut, New Jersey, and Rhode Island mandates are closest to AB 2781, with the exception of applying to enrollees in state Medicaid programs.